TiiJeiJ8/E-Library/CONTRIBUTING.md

 - Maintain consistent naming and organization
 - Test that files open correctly

+### Bilingual Guidance

+- Prefer single-file bilingual sections for small pages, or separate `README.md` and `README.zh-CN.md` for larger content.
+For larger content, split into two files: `README.md` and `README.<language>-<region>.md`.
+- Keep metadata consistent across languages.
+- Note: At least one version must be in English.

 ### Code of Conduct

 Please be respectful and constructive in all interactions.
 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.